VictoriaSzy/MKS21X-FinalProject/README.md

 Victoria: I moved the creation of the tiles into the for loop and changed the cursor to be a different character.
 I tried to find a different character that would not take up too much space for the tiles and I tested it out and worked pretty well.
 We plan on changing the color of the background when the cursor goes over a tile (the rectangular character) and that should hopefully let the tile stay there once the cursor moves.

 jionghao: i also worked on finding a better tile to take the place of the cursor.
 I found a better one but we still have to implement the  actual game with lanterna.

+01-17-2019

+Victoria: I called the Board constructor to create a new Board based on the user's arguments (which determines the mode and level).
+I also changed how the tiles are set up by using a 0 or * to represent them.
+The * is currently for testing purposes to see whether the Board was constructed properly (which it was so far so yay!).
+I made this happen for all of the modes and levels.